ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

-Including a `Date` header field in the response allows the client to correct clock errors by retrying the same request using the value of the `Date` field provided by the Oblivious Gateway Resource.
+Including a `Date` header field in the response allows the client to correct clock errors by retrying the same request using the value of the `Date` field provided by the oblivious gateway resource.
 The value of the `Date` field can be copied if the request is fresh, with an adjustment based on the `Age` field otherwise.
 When retrying a request, the client MUST create a fresh encryption of the modified request, using a new HPKE context.